Bringing your non-EEA spouse or civil partner home to Ireland

 The Registration Officer will put a Stamp 4 in your spouse’s or civil partner’s passport.
 Your spouse or civil partner then has permission to live and work in Ireland for the length of time stated on the stamp.

 If residency permission is not granted

-If a Stamp 4 is not issued (this can happen if there are any issues that need to be clarified such as identity, criminal history or relationship history), your spouse or civil partner may be asked to make a written application for residency (pdf) to INIS .
-Your spouse or civil partner is not entitled to work in Ireland until a Stamp 4 has been issued.
+In some cases, a Stamp 4 may not be given, for example if more information is needed about identity, criminal history or relationship history.
+If this happens, your partner may be asked to make a written application for residency to ISD.
+Your partner is not entitled to work in Ireland until they have a Stamp 4.

 Crosscare Migrant Project has information about what your spouse or civil partner should do if they are not issued with a Stamp 4 at registration (pdf) .

 Step 5: After residency permission is granted

 If your spouse or civil partner is given permission to live with you in Ireland, they will get Stamp 4 in their passport.
 Stamp 4 allows them to live and work in Ireland for the length of time stated on the stamp.

 Your spouse or civil partner will also be issued with a registration certificate called an Irish Residence Permit (IRP).
 This is a credit-card sized plastic card that displays basic information about the card holder.